ByronHan333/Fraudulent-Click-Detection/README.md

 4. Data Down-Sampling

-5. Model Fitting (all with default parameters)
+5. Model Fitting (all with default parameters) and Evaluation

    * SVM | Accuracy: